-Case #1: PID-SU = PID-SHS and PHK-SU = PHK-SHS
+Case #1: PHK-SU = PHK-SHS

-The patient could be found within Shanoir database using the PID and PHK.
-The existing patient (subject) will be preselected on the Shanoir web interface.
+The patient could be found within Shanoir database using the PHK.
+The existing patient (subject) will be preselected on Shanoir or Shanoir uplader interface.
 The user will not be able to change the subject or create a new subject.
 No local anonymization in SHS is required as the patient is already correctly anonymized by the SU.

-Case #2: PID-SU = PID-SHS and PHK-SU ≠ PHK-SHS
+Case #2: PHK-SU ≠ PHK-SHS and PID-SU = PID-SHS

-The patient could be found within Shanoir database using the PID, but the PHK is different.
+Since the subject’s PHK does not exist in SHS, the user has to create a new subject.
+The creation of a new subject will already be proposed.
+During the subject creation, the system detects that the patient could be found within Shanoir database using the PID, but the PHK is different.
 We display a warning that the PID is already used: “Are you sure the patient identifier is correct?
 There exists already one in the database, please change the common name”.
-The user has to create a new subject.
-The creation of a new subject will already be proposed.
-During the subject creation, the user has to change the Common Name since the same one exists already for another subject.
+So, the user has to change the Common Name since the same one exists already for another subject.
 If the user change other fields like the birth date, another PHK will be calculated and stored in the SHS.
 In any case an anonymization will have to be done since the common name is changed.

-Case #3: PID-SU ≠ PID-SHS and PHK-SU = PHK-SHS

-The patient could not be found within Shanoir database using the PID.
-The PHK is used to check if the user is already in the Shanoir database and a subject with the same hash key could be found.
-The user will be warned, that there already exists another subject in the database with the same hash key.
-The patient will be preselected on the interface of Shanoir in the single subject selection tab and next to it will be an explanation, which a patient has been found with another common name.
-The user can choose to use the already selected subject (like case 1) or to create a new subject (like case 4) with filling in the correct common name and the other data in the interface.
-When creating the new subject, a new hash key will be calculated and used to store in the database.
-In any case an anonymization will have to be performed as the images have the wrong PID coming from the SU.

 Case #4: PID-SU ≠ PID-SHS and PHK-SU ≠ PHK-SHS

-The patient could not be found in Shanoir database using the PID and PHK.
-The subject selection tab will be disabled and a new subject creation page will be proposed.
+The patient could not be found in Shanoir database using the PHK.
+A new subject creation page will be proposed.
 The Birth Date field will not be editable; The Common Name and the Sex fields will be editable.
-If the Common Name is changed, another anonymization will be required to apply the change to all the Dicom files.
-In any case, the patient’s hash key calculated by the SU will be saved in the database of the SHS.
+The common name introduced by the user is not used for another subject, so the new subject could be created and saved in the database of SHS

 Case B: Import from ZIP File with the Shanoir Neurinfo platform